DIY Wooden Sign For The Porch

 how to make a wooden sign, welcome signs

-I’ve had my wooden sign outside on my covered porch since last fall and it’s holding up really well.
+I’ve had my wooden sign outside on my covered porch since last fall and it’s holding up SO well.
+Even though the porch is covered, it is open on all sides.
+The vinyl letters are durable and the combination of stain with the wax doesn’t weather much, if at all.

 wooden sign, welcome sign, DIY